hahnlab-user/msLandscape/variationAmongSimulationIterations/Readme.txt

-These are visualizations from each of the 100 independent simulation iterations used for each of the three main migration scenarios used in the paper (constant migration, migration barrier, and long-distance migration).
-The visualizations presented in the paper are averages calculated across these 100 independent simulation iterations.
+These are visualizations from each of the 100 independent simulation iterations used for each of the three main migration scenarios used in the manuscript (constant migration, migration barrier, and long-distance migration).
+The visualizations presented in the manuscript are averages calculated across these 100 independent simulation iterations.
 Generally the variance among independent iterations is moderate.